bemike/YTSpeedControl/README.md

 ---

 <p align="center">
-  Made with ❤️ for YouTube power users
+  Made with ❤️ for YouTube and Bilibili power users
 </p>